 Have you ever played a game of Words With Friends and wondered whether your opponent is actually human?
+And are they using a Words With Friends cheat to win?
 You’re not alone.
 Many players have suspected that Words With Friends uses bots.
 However, Zynga has never formally acknowledged the existence of bots in Words With Friends, let alone whether it created them.
 No one has ever been able to confirm one way or the other.

 By comparison, this is one of the major differences compared to Scrabble GO.
 When you look at your potential opponents in this similar word game, cloud graphics surround some avatars.
 These clouds designate that the player is the bot.
 If there are no clouds, then the player is human.